IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-04-24-why-i-chose-jekyll-to-develop-my-website.md

 Today I'll be sharing why I chose Jekyll to develop my website and why it wasn't trivial for me.

-I had problems, the biggest one was I want to [write more](/2015/11/25/hello-world) in English so I had the idea to start a development blog, where people could find me, read about my [projects](/projects) and my [learning](/blog) on front-end.
+I had problems, the biggest one was I want to [write more](/2015/11/25/hello-world) in English so I had the idea to start a development blog, where people could find me, read about my [projects](/projects) and my [learning](/blog) on frontend.

-First I thougt to start blogging in WordPress, but after using it for some projects I felt like my idea of front-end and web development is to make things from scratch when possible.
+First I thougt to start blogging in WordPress, but after using it for some projects I felt like my idea of frontend and web development is to make things from scratch when possible.

 I like making things, not using <a href="http://getbootstrap.com/" target="_blank">Boostrap</a> or other frameworks which are good tools for some people or to solve some problems but not for this one.
 I made a list of things I would like to have after dismissing few ideas: